sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 In other words, a **test scenario** is basically a series of calls on the class's trigger methods.
 Between these calls, we can call the inspection methods to check the state.

-#### Abstraction layer

 When a state machine corresponds to a single class, we can easily use the methods described above to test the state machine.
 However, sometimes the state machine spans over multiple classes.
 In that case, you might not be able to easily identify the inspection and trigger methods.
-In this scenario, the state machines can even correspond to *end-to-end testing*.
+In this scenario, the state machines can even correspond to *end-to-end / system testing*.
 Here, the flow of the entire system is under test, from input to output.

 The system under test does not always provide a nice programing interface (API) to inspect the state or trigger the event for the transitions.